vivaria/edisonrul.ing/docs/source/cards/c/crystal-pair.md

 ### Card Rulings

-●If you can't place a Crystal Beast monster into your Spell and Trap Card Zone, the effect to prevent Battle Damage is not applied.
+*   If you can't place a Crystal Beast monster into your Spell and Trap Card Zone, the effect to prevent Battle Damage is not applied.
-●You can't activate Crystal Pair if you don't have any open Spell or Trap Card Zone spaces.
+*   You can't activate Crystal Pair if you don't have any open Spell or Trap Card Zone spaces.